juliuskoschnick/julius-koschnick/content/authors/admin/_index.md

     url: https://www.lse.ac.uk/economic-history

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student at the Department of Economic History at the London School of Economics.
-I am on the job market this year.
-My research interests include long-run growth, human capital, knowledge transmission, and natural language processing.
+bio: I am an incoming Assistant Professor at the Historical Economics and Development Group (HEDG) at the Department of Economics at the University of Southern Denmark (SDU).
+I earned my PhD in Economic History at the London School of Economics supervised by Max Schulze and Jeremiah Dittmar.
+My research interests include long-run growth, human capital formation, knowledge transmission, and natural language processing.